Today is a great day to find out more about the health benefits of chives.

 12. Help With Good Vision

 Chives have lutein and zeaxanthin.

-Some studies also suggest that quercetin in chives may help preserve vision for patients with macular degeneration.
+Some studies also show that the quercetin in chives may help people with macular degeneration keep their eyesight.

 This is because it improves the blood circulation in your scalp.

-It may also be able to thicken your hair and reduce hair breakage.
+It may also be able to thicken your hair and reduce breakage.

-While the antibacterial properties in chives help in preventing different kinds of infections in your wound.
+The antibacterial properties in chives also help prevent different kinds of infections in your wound.

 Chives have vitamin contents such as vitamin A, thiamine, riboflavin, niacin, vitamin B6, folate, vitamin C, vitamin E, and vitamin K.

 The essential minerals you can get from chives are calcium, iron, magnesium, manganese, phosphorus, potassium, and zinc.